-Free Credit Monitoring Tools Access your free credit score with Chase Credit Journey.
-You’ll have access to weekly credit score updates, alerts to credit score changes, plus the ability to simulate how credit events may affect your credit score.
+It’s also worth noting that you can access your credit score for free with Chase Credit Journey and the ability to simulate how credit events may affect your score.

-Contactless Payments Chase Freedom Unlimited features contactless pay technology allowing you to check out by tapping your card on a credit card terminal—where available of course.
+What’s more, wherever available, this card features contactless pay technology allowing you to checkout by tapping your card on a credit card terminal.

-The Chase Freedom Unlimited doesn’t come with a lot of fees, and the fees it charges are in line with industry standards.
-Chase does charge a foreign transaction fee on purchases made in currencies other than U.S. dollars.
-However, there’s no penalty rate if you default on your credit card payments.
+The Chase Freedom Unlimited Card’s fees are in line with industry standards.
+Chase does charge a 3% foreign transaction fee on purchases made on currencies other than U.S. dollars.
+However, there’s no penalty interest rate if you fall seriously behind on your credit card payments.